ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 {: powervs-support-cloud-connections}

 Power Systems Virtual Server supports multiple services under the same account.
 However, a Cloud connection can be used only by a single service instance.
 If you want to create a configuration with multiple service instances under the same account and the multiple service instances must share a Cloud connection, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

+When you are performing multiple Cloud connection tasks, it is possible that numerous actions within a task can cause timeout.
+When the timeout occurs, the tasks are completed in the background and the changed status might not be reflected immediately.
+You can run the command actions again and the status is updated to completed.
+{: note}

 ## Creating Cloud connections
 {: #create-cloud-connections}